ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-date/index.md

 ## Date Selection Component

-By default the grid will use the browser-provided date picker for Chrome and Firefox (as we think it's nice), but for all other browsers it will provide a simple text field.
+By default the grid will use the browser-provided date picker for all [Supported Browsers](/supported-browsers/), but for other browsers it will provide a simple text field.
 To override this and provide a custom date picker, see [Date Component](/component-date/).

+It is also possible to enable a native date picker for unsupported browsers by setting `filterParams.browserDatePicker = true`.
+However, you will need to test this behaviour yourself.

 ## Date Filter Comparator